Ferrari flat-12 engine: Tipo F102B

 In 1976 Ferrari launched a revised version of the BB, the BB 512.
-This car was equipped with a Tipo F102B flat-12 engine enlarged to 4943cc.
-This engine was based on the preceding F102A, but enlarged to 4943 cc.
+This car was equipped with a Tipo F102B flat-12 engine, based on the preceding F102A but enlarged to 4942 cc.
 Bore and stroke were now 82 mm x 78 mm and the compression ratio was increased to 9.2:1.
 Camshaft timing was also altered.

 Ferrari initially claimed a peak power output of 360 bhp at 6800 rpm and 331 lbft of torque.
 Later Ferrari publications revised this to 340 bhp.
 Despite the loss in peak power, the flatter torque curve of the 4.9 liter engine provided a smoother and more user friendly power delivery.
 The larger displacement engine also allowed Ferrari to meet more stringent pollution and noise regulations without losing performance.
 A dry sump lubrication system was now used to prevent oil starvation and surge issues, which were exacerbated by the higher cornering forces generated by the BB 512's wider tires.